Hogan's Alley (FBI): Description

 Hogan's Alley is used to teach agents investigative techniques, firearms skills, and defensive tactics.
 Scenarios taught using Hogan's Alley are diverse and include criminal investigations, evidence processing, conducting interviews and searches, police standoffs, crisis negotiation, raids, stakeouts, apprehension operations, close-quarters battle, and following police rules of engagement.
 The facility is also used to trial new tactics and strategies before they are used operationally.
 During training exercises, Hogan's Alley is "populated" by agents, professional actors, and local residents who roleplay parts appropriate to the scenarios, such as suspects, robbers, terrorists, drug dealers, hostages, civilians, and local law enforcement.
 Use of firearms is mostly simulated using blank rounds, simunitions, paintballs, and projected targets used in tandem with recoil-simulating light guns, though Hogan's Alley is also used for live fire exercises.

-Hogan's Alley is primarily used by FBI Academy classes and new recruits, though other frequent users include FBI Special Weapons and Tactics Teams, the Hostage Rescue Team, the security details assigned to protect the FBI director and U.S. Attorney General, recruit classes of Drug Enforcement Administration (whose academy is located across from the FBI Laboratory), and personnel from other law enforcement agencies.
-The facility is also occasionally used to train lieutenants at the United States Marine Corps' nearby Basic School in urban warfare.
+Hogan's Alley is primarily used by FBI Academy classes and new recruits, though other frequent users include FBI Special Weapons and Tactics Teams, the Hostage Rescue Team, the security details assigned to protect the FBI director and U.S. Attorney General, recruit classes of the Drug Enforcement Administration (whose academy is located across from the FBI Laboratory), and personnel from other law enforcement agencies.
+The facility is also occasionally used to train lieutenants at the United States Marine Corps Basic School in urban warfare.